 John Wayne’s First Yacht Sinking in the San Juan Islands

-GoFundMe Launched to Rescue Beloved Piece of Hollywood History Beloved Wooden Yacht was Just Restored to Raise Funds for Cancer ResearchSEATTLE, WA, USA, April 24, 2021 /EINPresswire.com/ -- Seattle, WA - The Norwester, a historic wooden boat with a rich history, has met a tragic fate, hitting unmarked rocks near the San Juan Islands during the final test voyage before launching charters for the summer.
+GoFundMe Launched to Rescue Beloved Piece of Hollywood History Beloved Wooden Yacht was Just Restored to Raise Funds for cancer researchSEATTLE, WA, USA, April 27, 2021 /EINPresswire.com/ -- The Norwester, a historic wooden boat with a rich history, has met a tragic fate, hitting unmarked rocks near the San Juan Islands during the final test voyage before launching charters for the summer.
 Now the 89 year old vessel that once hosted the likes of John Wayne, Orson Wells, and Betty Davis is in a race against time to be saved from the threatening tides of the Puget Sound.

 Three years ago, Rick and Jackie Rutherford took a leap of faith and purchased the boat once owned and enjoyed by Hollywood's most famous stars.
 They soon learned that owning an old wood yacht is more costly every year than the initial purchase.
 The couple decided that chartering the yacht was a creative and unique way to raise funds to both care for the ship and for cancer research to honor the memory of Jackie’s mother, who had passed away after a battle with ovarian cancer.
 “It’s heartbreaking,” shares Jackie, Vice President of the Norwester Foundation.
 “We were excited to give back and help so many who are hurting, who have experienced cancer firsthand.
 The concept was to be a part of something much bigger than ourselves.
 We’ve never felt like the boat is ours, we’ve always felt that we are her caretakers.
 We will do whatever we can to bring her back.”